 The Iraqi embassy was always suspected to be a retreat camp for terrorists.
 Der Spiegel reported in 1991 that in addition to harboring Iraqi secret agents and Arab terrorists, RAF (a German terrorist group) followers were given refuge in the Embassy.
 It was reported as well that in 1990, the embassy had amassed an explosive storage for potential attacks.
 In 1980, several staff members of the Iraqi embassy were arrested by German Authorities due them being a potential threat to exile Iraqis living in west Berlin (the “potential threat” being that they carried a briefcase full of explosives).

 After the start of the First Gulf War in 1991, the German Government expelled the Iraqi Embassy staff from the country (under no pressure of their Nato counterparts) – leaving the building empty until this day.
-Of course the Diplomats have since returned, setting up camp in Bonn,then in Zehlendorf and finally moving into a new building in Dahlem in 2010 – but it seems like they are doing everything in their power to avoid the negative karma of the East German Embassy.
+Of course the Diplomats have since returned, setting up camp first in the old capital Bonn, then in Zehlendorf in Berlin and finally moving into a new building in Dahlem in 2010 – but it seems like they are doing everything in their power to avoid the negative karma of the East German Embassy.

 As mentioned before, ive actually been to the abandoned embassy twice.
 The first time my camera battery died within 5 minutes of me setting foot into the building.
 Lesson learned – I bought a spare battery.
-The second time (which was exactly 1 year after my first visit) that I went to check it out, I noticed not much had changed.
+The second time (which was exactly 1 year after my first visit) that I went to check it out, I noticed not much had changed with the abandoned Iraqi embassy in Berlin.
 That would have been rather difficult as there’s hardly anything left inside.

-The embassy isnt guarded (unlike other abandoned buildings in Berlin) but the neighbors are extremely wary of tourists and treasure hunters.
-The chance that they will call the police if they spot anyone trying to get in is quite high.
+The embassy isn’t guarded (unlike other abandoned buildings in Berlin) but the neighbours are extremely wary of tourists and treasure hunters.
+The chance that they will call the police if they spot anyone trying to get inthe abandoned embassy is quite high.
 That said, the front gate is unlocked so you can just waltz in.

 The stairs lead you up to the first floor which is probably the most interesting part of the abandoned embassy.
 You’ve got the main reception room and a few of the offices with whats left of their typewriters.
 Looters have ripped out all the keys until only the metal framework was left.

-The few pieces of furniture that have survived don’t look very welcoming – especially as they seem to be filled with what looks like 2 decades of water and mold.
+The few pieces of furniture that have survived don’t look very welcoming – especially as they seem to be filled with what looks like two decades of water and mould.

 One needs to be careful when venturing up to the 2nd and 3rd floor as someone set a fire in several of the rooms in 2003 (and again several times after that) so the stairs and the floor are somewhat brittle.
 Youll find the “Book Room” on the 3rd floor – aptly named as the floor is covered in a good 30cm worth of paper.
 One can only image what all the papers say – but unless you can read Arabic it will forever remain a mystery.

 Theres a ladder in one of the closets – which to my amazement was sturdy enough to be climbed.
 If you do climb up – you’ll end up on the roof which can be accessed far more easily be the stairs inside.
-I would be wary of actually walking on the roof as it was leaking water from the inside, a sign that it wont carry a persons weight when someone stands on it.
+I would be wary of actually walking on the roof as it was leaking water from the inside from several spots, a sure fire sign that theres a good chance it wont carry a persons weight when someone stands on it.

 Saddam’s pictures used to prominently hang on the walls – but people like the NYT Contributor Caroline Winter decided that they looked better in her kitchen.
 Saddam’s face isn’t gone though – his charming smirk still graces countless pamphlets strewn across the floor.